 - Anemia congenital erythroid hypoplastic

-Anemia results from the failure of the bone marrow to produce red blood cells, the cells that carry oxygen throughout the body.
+bone marrow to produce red blood cells.
+It is usually diagnosed during the first year of life.
 Individuals with Diamond Blackfan anemia may also have physical abnormalities of the face head, upper limbs, hands (mostly involving the thumbs), genitalia, urinary tract, and heart.
 Some affected individuals also have short stature.
-The cause of Diamond Blackfan anemia is often unknown.
+Diamond Blackfan anemia is caused by a mutation in a number of different gene(s), some of which have been identified and some of which have not.
+Identified genes include but are not limited to: RPS19, RPL5, and RPS10.
 About 45% of people with Diamond Blackfan anemia inherit this condition from a parent.
-Treatment may involve corticosteroids, blood transfusions, a bone marrow transplant or stem cell transplantation.Diamond Blackfan anemia is a genetic blood disorder that is usually diagnosed during the first year of life.
+Inheritance is typically autosomal dominant , but can rarely be X-linked .
+Treatment may involve corticosteroids, blood transfusions, a bone marrow transplant or stem cell transplantation.Diamond Blackfan anemia is an inherited blood disorder that affects the ability of the

 - The Children's Hospital Boston provides an information page on Diamond-Blackfan anemia.
 Click on the link above to access this information.

 - You can obtain information on this topic from the Centers for Disease Control and Prevention (CDC).
 The CDC is recognized as the lead federal agency for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.

 - Genetics Home Reference (GHR) contains information on Diamond-Blackfan anemia.
 This website is maintained by the National Library of Medicine.